gabro8a/NPP-Landscapes/README.md

 # NPP-Landscapes
-Fitness landscapes and local optima networks (LONs) Number Partitioning Problem (NPP).
+Fitness landscapes and local optima networks (LONs) fot the  Number Partitioning Problem (NPP).

 This repo contains data and code related to the paper: